 Samaritan’s Purse Canada works with partners all over the world.
 During times of disaster, we help our partners reach out to their neighbors in crisis.
 This deepens existing relationships and builds new connections as we share the compassion of Christ, who “loved us and gave himself up for us, a fragrant offering and sacrifice to God” (Ephesians 5:2, ESV).

-Your support enables Samaritan's Purse to respond with physical aid and a message of spiritual hope for victims of Typhoon Mangkhut.
-Your gift will allow us to share Jesus' love by providing items like clean water, food, shelter, medical supplies, personnel, and other aid.
+Samaritan's Purse responds to humanitarian crises with physical aid and a message of spiritual hope for victims of natural disasters, famine, poverty, and war.
+Your gift will allow us to share Jesus' love through clean water, food, shelter, medical supplies, personnel, and other aid.